navadeep99-maker/InsightFlow/README.md

 🌊 InsightFlow – Role-Based AI Assistant:

-InsightFlow is an intelligent conversational assistant that delivers role-specific responses based on hierarchical access.
+InsightFlow is an intelligent conversational assistant that delivers role-specific responses based on hierarchical access form company specfic data without any hallucinations.
 It blends FastAPI for backend logic, LangChain + FAISS (or pluggable vector stores) for semantic search, and Streamlit for a seamless chat UI experience.

 💻 Tech Stack: